“Here?” I ask. “We undress here?” The man beside me already has his pants off.

 Matt, naked already, beams at me.
 “This was my idea!”
 Matt, it turns out, is the New South Wales co-founder of Young Nudists of Australia.
 When he saw the nude dance performance advertised – Bonachela’s choreographed response to an exhibition of nudes from London’s Tate collection – he contacted the gallery to suggest a naked night.

-Bonachela had tabled, and discarded, the idea.
+Bonachela had already tabled, and discarded, the idea.
 “We had talked about everyone participating, disrobing, at the gallery,” he says.
 “When he got in touch, I was like, ‘We still have time, let’s do it.’”
 The slowest-selling show was swiftly rebranded as nude-only and sold out within a day.
 Two nude nights were added.
 They sold out too, faster than the clothed shows.

 Matt was delighted.
 “I’m no connoisseur of fine arts.
 We want to show people that the nudist lifestyle is not just old people playing volleyball.
 These one-off events are a way to interest people in nude social recreation.”

 Connoisseurs at Australia’s major arts institutions are indeed interested.
 Naked tours lead by the Melbourne artist Stuart Ringholt returned to Sydney’s Museum of Contemporary Art late last year after premiering there in 2012.
 Ringholt’s tour was so enlightening for the MCA’s director of audience engagement, Gill Nicol, that she is leading a women’s naked tour in March for International Women’s Day.

 “I learnt so much,” Nicol wrote.
 “It is just you, literally bare, and with your feet firmly on the floor – no phones, no clothes, no bags – just an authentic, real experience.”